meditator3/git-flow-example/README.md

 because the Team Leader loves the hotshot, he authorized the merge. because he loves the hotshot so much he even allowed squash and merge!

+next, we want to have better visualization so we use --git kraken-- to look at it, using this repo. downlaod-install and authorize this repo.
+currently: develop has 3 files-two old 2, and the great_feature from hotshot branch